 First, Java moss is highly regarded for its aesthetic values.
-Its soft features is especially useful to counter any harsh elements in a tank, by growing them on walls, floors, or even water filters.
+Its soft features are especially useful to counter any harsh elements in a tank, by growing them on walls, floors, or even water filters.

 You can build plastic grids on the bottom of an aquarium and let moss stem grow through these.
 Eventually, Taxiphyllum will take over and fill the grids in, creating a lush and lovely green carpet for your tank.
 Do the same thing to create a wall of moss.

 One thing we love doing is growing Java moss “trees”.
-By that, all we mean are driftwoods that look like trees because of the moss that grows out over it.
+By that, all we mean are driftwoods that look like trees because of the moss that grows out over them.
 This will create a natural landscape in your aquarium!

 Perfect For Aquascaping